Norwottuck Rail Trail Bridge: History

 Work on the bridge originally began with the Massachusetts Central Railroad in 1872, awarded to contractor John R. Smith of Springfield Massachusetts.
 Construction was long troubled, first as the Panic of 1873 halted construction of the bridge and the entire railroad from Northampton to Waltham, and in 1877 a heavy windstorm blew the unfinished framework of the bridge off the piers into the Connecticut River.
 The Massachusetts Central Railroad had a grand opening running trains between Hudson and Boston in 1881, but train service only reached as far west Jefferson before operations ended in 1883.
 The ruined bridge stood until 1887, when it was finally completed under the successor Central Massachusetts Railroad, which began service between Northampton and Boston the same year.
 It was built by the R. F. Hawkins Ironworks Company.

-The Linden Street Bridge was built in 1894 by the same railroad, following the design of the Norwottuck Rail Trail Bridge.
+The Linden Street Bridge and the Stony Brook Bridge were built in 1894 and 1896 respectively by the same railroad, following the design of the Norwottuck Rail Trail Bridge.

 The Norwottuck Rail Trail Bridge was redesigned by Vanasse Hangen Brustlin, Inc. of Watertown, rebuilt by MassHighway, and opened in 1992 to bicycle and foot traffic, as part of then named Norwottuck Rail Trail, and now the Norwottuck Branch of the Mass Central Rail Trail.